fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 Specifically, we'll opt for a SQL database since we can expect this data to be structured and to be queried frequently.

-We can start with a simple table that'll store every Slack channel.
+We can start with a simple table that'll store every Slack *channel*.

 #### Channels